mustafah15/zettelkasten/zettelkasten/PKM/How to Take Smart Notes.md

   - HTSN
 type: reference
 ---

+#### what is this book about?
+This book aims to change the note-taking techniques that were usually taught without much regard for the overall workflow or the big picture.

+#### My Takes on the writer's style

+- the writer is using some difficult words for me as nonnative English speaker
+- mundane -> could be replaced by "usual"

-"Every intellectual endeavor starts with a note"
+"Every intellectual endeavour starts with a note"

 ### [[HTSN - Everything You Need To Know]]